 As you can see from the screenshot below, I selected all my QR codes (first copied to a single folder) and clicked “Tools”, scrolled down to “Photoshop” and selected “Load files in Photoshop Layers”.

-Also, organise ALL your layers into groups and sub groups.
+- Organise ALL your layers into groups and sub groups

-Each Photoshop layer group contains the appropriate QR code, text, business logo and online ordering logo.
-It took a long time to customise each sticker banner, but it is worth doing this correctly first time.
+Each Photoshop layer group contains the appropriate QR code, text, business logo and online ordering logo. 🖥️🖱️🔍

 Producing the Printed Materials

 A ruler and sharp knife will be needed.
 A small guillotine or trimmer is an alternative.

 Mark roughly where the cut needs to be made.
 Measure enough to leave enough a margin for error.
 The photo below is a rough indicator of what you must do.

 Apply even and smooth pressure to the back of the label on the double-sided adhesive